Skip to content

 2. Next, prepare the sauce.
 Start by putting a pan over a medium heat with a dash of oil, and fry the onions, garlic, and chilli in a pan until caramelised.
 Add the paprika, smoked paprika, masala, and turmeric and fry for 5 minutes until fragrant.
 Sprinkle in the brown sugar and stir until it’s dissolved.
 Finally, deglaze the pan with the water and vinegar and simmer on low heat for 25 min.

-3. After 25 minutes, remove the pan from the heat and allow it to cool completely.
-Once cool, add the fish, mix to combine, and refrigerate.
-It needs at least 24 hours so the fish can soak up the sauce, but you can keep it for up to two days.
+5. It needs at least 24 hours so the fish can soak up the sauce.
+It is even better if you can let it soak for up to two days.

 Hot cross buns